 The older you get, the more you'll worry about never being able to get out of the rat race.
 You start asking yourself, “is this all there is to life?”
 You'll also start resenting your job and the people you see more than your family every single day.

-It’s natural after doing the same old thing over and over again.
-As a result, you’ll start kicking your savings and investing into high gear so that you might one day be able to engineer your layoff and live life on your own terms.
+It's natural after doing the same old thing over and over again.
+As a result, you'll start kicking your savings and investing into high gear.
+You plan to one day engineer your layoff and live life on your own terms.

 Those who are more aware are able to quantify their purchases, not only in after tax dollars, but in terms of time.
 For example, buying a $300,000 more expensive house because it has one more bedroom you'll never use equals at least 10 more years of work if you only save $30,000 a year.

-The amount of <35 year old angst about student debt, stagnant wages, underemployment, and unaffordable home prices is overwhelming.
-You don’t want your kids to turn out the same way.
+The amount of <40 year old angst about student debt, stagnant wages, underemployment, and unaffordable home prices is overwhelming.
+You don't want your kids to turn out the same way.
+There is a lot of angst and anxiety among parents who live in big cities nowadays.
+They think they need generational wealth for their kids to be OK!

 The more in tune you are with the way the world works, the more you realize the importance of investing for your children's sake.
 The top 1% – 0.1% have garnered the lion's share of gains over the past several decades because they've been active investors in appreciating assets.

-Not only am I investing the majority of my income every month so that my son can have more options by 2035, I’m also working hard at building contingency plans, just in case he doesn’t do well in school, is discriminated against based on his race, gets into an accident, and I can’t compete in terms of donations and connections.
+Not only am I investing the majority of my income every month so that my children can have more options, I'm also working hard at building contingency plans.
+Contingency plans are just in case they don't do well in school, get discriminated against based on his race, get into an accident, and I can't compete in terms of donations and connections.

 For Those Who Lack Investing FOMO